By Cecil Hoge

 In fairness, this case did not become law until it went on to the Supreme Court and was upheld as the law of the land in a 7 to 1 vote.
 That law remained in effect from 1896 until 1954, when it was finally over-turned in a new ruling called “Brown v.
 Board of Education”.
 That was another landmark ruling of the Supreme Court that essentially reversed the “Plessy v.
 Ferguson” ruling.

 From my point of view Plessy v.
 Ferguson was a terrible ruling and it resulted in a kind of reversal of the outcome of the American Civil War.
-It was used in later years as the basis for the justification of segregated schools.
+It was used as the basis for the justification of segregated schools.
 I am personally ashamed that my great grandfather wrote the original legal brief for the State of Louisiana, but as mentioned above, it is part of my family history and it is what it is.
 I would add that given the passage of time and differences between today and the 1890s, it is almost impossible to understand the reasoning behind my great grandfather’s legal brief or the raw feelings that were present in the times after the end of the Civil War.

 Now it seems that my great grandfather was known to have many honorable and good traits.
 In the Wikipedia article on my great grandfather, it mentions what a hands-on kind of district attorney he was, how he prosecuted and prepared cases himself without the aid of assitants and how he did many things that were beneficial to the State of Louisiana, such as saving hundreds of thousands of dollars for the State and ruling against the State lottery, which was known to have been a corrupt institution stealing large amounts of money from the public.
 So there is good in the bad.